 TEEN LEADERSHIP EXPERIENCE

-Priority application deadline 5/1, applicants notified by 5/10.
-All applications received after 5/10 will be reviewed on a rolling basis.
 Final application deadline 7/10.
+All applications applying after 5/15 will be reviewed on a rolling basis.

 9:30am - Program tracks